gerryw1389/misc/vscode/settings-sync.md

    - `"#FF4E4F"` // Light Red

 1. I basically like most of my text to be dark grey and many things like numbers indention characters and headings to be a green.
 Feel free to use these if interested.

+1. Once all my settings are set, I like to use an [online json sorter](https://codeshack.io/json-sorter/) to sort the keys alphabetically.